 Cetuximab is a monoclonal antibody that targets EGFR.
-A large phase 3 randomized trial (FLEX) assessed cisplatin/vinorelbine with (or without) cetuximab for patients with advanced NSCLC (most patients had stage IV disease).
-564 Adding cetuximab slightly increased overall survival (11.3 vs. 10.1 months, P = .04).
+A large phase 3 randomized trial (FLEX) assessed cisplatin/vinorelbine with (or without) cetuximab for patients with advanced NSCLC; most patients had stage IV disease.
+Adding cetuximab was reported to slightly increase overall survival (11.3 vs. 10.1 months, HR for death, 0.87 [95% CI, 0.762-0.996]; P=.044).
 Patients receiving cetuximab had increased grade 4 events versus control (62% vs. 52%, P < .01); cetuximab was also associated with grade 2 acne-like rash.

 The cetuximab/cisplatin/vinorelbine regimen was recently removed from the NCCN Guidelines.
 The benefits of this cetuximab-based regimen are very slight, it is a difficult regimen to administer, and patients have poorer tolerance for this regimen when compared with other regimens; for example, almost 40% of patients have grade 4 neutropenia.
-474 Patients may also have comorbid conditions that prevent them from receiving cisplatin such as poor kidney function.
-The cetuximab/cisplatin/vinorelbine regimen is generally not used in the United States because of concerns about toxicity. ^{474,488,564} Some oncologists feel that although the FLEX trial results were statistically significant they were not clinically significant.
-474
+Patients may also have comorbid conditions that prevent them from receiving cisplatin such as poor kidney function.
+Cisplatin/vinorelbine with (or without) cetuximab is generally not used in the United States because of concerns about toxicity.515,529,619 Some oncologists feel that although the FLEX trial results were reported to be statistically significant they were not clinically significant.
+For the 2017 update (Version 1), the NCCN Panel deleted the cisplatin/vinorelbine and carboplatin/vinorelbine regimens from the list of recommended systemic therapy regimens for metastatic NSCLC with all histologies.